jjschmitt1/financial_data_pipeline/README.md

 This csv is then loaded into SQLite for storage and DuckDB for querying.

+** Next Steps **
+To add a cron job, I will run into errors  on weekdays when the market isn't open.
+I need to add a check to make sure that data is only input when the date from the previous todays_stock_data.csv is different from the one that is currently being pulled.
+Then stop the job if they are the same and raise an error message.
+There will be no change needed, as that day will just be forgotten which won't matter because no trading day is missed.

 DuckDB database:
   - 'sp100_daily_prices' table, containing the following columns